elijahpetty/prometheus-alerts-metrics/README.md

 ## Related apps

 This app is built off of 2 previous existing apps, [Prometheus Alerts](https://github.com/deephaven-examples/prometheus-alerts) and [Prometheus Metrics](https://github.com/deephaven-examples/prometheus-metrics).
 Feel free to check them out for more Prometheus examples!

+## Note

+The code in this repository is built for Deephaven Community Core v0.12.0.
+No guarantee of forwards or backwards compatibility is given.